MicrosoftDocs/Viva/Viva/insights/org-team-insights/org-trends.md

 <!--[Assign roles](../setup/assign-roles-to-wpa-admins.md) for details.-->

-* Group manager access enables insights only covering the measured employees withing each user’s reporting structure as determined by Azure Active Directory or the uploaded organizational data file.
+* Group manager access enables insights only covering the measured employees within each user’s reporting structure as determined by Azure Active Directory or the uploaded organizational data file.
 For details, see [Admin tasks](../personal/teams/viva-teams-app-admin-tasks.md).

 ## Install, pin, and configure the app